 Shasta Lake fishing for king salmon, rainbow trout, and brown trout

-11/18- Shasta Lake rainbow trout fishing is currently fair at best.
-Some days are better than others of course, but more days fall into the fair category than not.
-The adult trout are moving up into the lake arms and are preparing to spawn soon.
+01/17- Shasta Lake rainbow and brown trout fishing is currently good.
+Some days are better than others of course, but more days fall into the good category than not.
 I look for the good fishing to remain through most of the winter or until dirty lake water slows our bite.
 That hasn't happened yet so we are in good shape for now.
-Most trout are being caught at 10'-15' now that the water temps have cooled to 57 degrees.
+Most trout are being caught near the surface now that the water temps have cooled to 53 degrees.
 Big rainbows and browns are feeding on shad and readily take a shad imitation spoon.
-The trout are usually 1-3 pound specimens right now but there is always a good chance for a giant!
+The trout are usually 1-5 pound specimens right now but there is always a good chance for a giant!
 We caught several browns between 5 and 7 lbs this week!

 ** We will pick you up and drop you off at your dockside resort or at your shasta lake house boat rental when you fish with us**

 Are you a passionate angler?
 Would you like to enjoy some new and exciting experiences in a scenic setting, with a rich bounty of trout and salmon swimming in the quiet depths of Shasta Lake?
 Then you should definitely consider experiencing one of the Shasta Lake guided fishing trips organized by Jeff Goodwin.